Week 8 Fantasy football rankings, lineup advice, start-sit advice, streamers from proven model

 Making Week 8 Fantasy football picks will be harder than any other week, thus far, with six teams on byes.
 Those players who've been riding the bench all year on your team may finally see the light of day and get inserted into Week 8 Fantasy football lineups.
 Players like Chase Brown, Chris Olave, Romeo Doubs and Pat Freiermuth have been inconsistent this year but are coming off huge outings.
 Even Joe Flacco, with his 342-yard, 3-touchdown performance last Thursday, is now part of Fantasy football start/sit decisions for the week ahead.

 Marvin Mims is another one whose spot in the Week 8 Fantasy football rankings will be of high interest.
 He's coming off a season high of 98 scrimmage yards and gets to face Dallas' last-ranked passing defense on Sunday.
 Where does he rank compared to wideouts with similar Fantasy production this year like DJ Moore, Tyquan Thornton and Matthew Golden?
-And how should you handle Commanders skill players with Jayden Daniel (hamstring) looking doubtful to play.
+And how should you handle Commanders skill players with Jayden Daniel (hamstring) looking doubtful to play, along with assorted injuries to Terry McLaurin (quad) and Deebo Samuel (heel)?
 Before making your Week 8 Fantasy football picks, be sure to check out the Week 8 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 8 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $300 in bonus bets if your $5 initial wager wins + 3 months of NBA League Pass: